 His earliest memories of music were the 78's his Dad would bring home from the radio station.
 Ken Sr. was a radio announcer and would play artists from the Hit Parade of the early 1950's like Patti Page, the Hi-Los, Les Paul & Mary Ford, and Perry Como.
 When Kenny's father moved to television, the Bakersfield Sound was just beginning.
 Future Country stars like Buck Owens and Merle Haggard performed regularly on Cousin Herb Henson's Tradin' Post, a half-hour show airing daily on local TV.
 It was a show Kenny rarely missed and even saw live when his Dad would bring him to the TV station.

 Show business bit Kenny early.
 At age 6, he taught himself ventriloquism and performed regularly.
 At age 11, he began guitar lessons from a 75-year-old Hungarian violin teacher.
+John Kara.
 A cousin taught Kenny to play and sing Pete Seeger's Where Have All the Flowers Gone and from there he never looked back.

 He lives in Bandon, Oregon.